csci1710/forge-documentation/forge-docs-book/src/testing-chapter/testing.md

 ### Interaction with Check-ex-spec

-If you are using a version of Forge that supports Check-ex-spec, and are working on a Check-ex-spec assignment, both of these two forms will be recognized by Check-ex-spec as providing a concrete test.
-However, not all assignments are supported by Check-ex-spec; see writeups for more details.
+~~If you are using a version of Forge that supports Check-ex-spec, and are working on a Check-ex-spec assignment, both of these two forms will be recognized by Check-ex-spec as providing a concrete test.
+However, not all assignments are supported by Check-ex-spec; see writeups for more details.~~

+## Organizing Your Tests